raspberrypilearning/green-goals/en/step_4.md

 --- task ---

-Now test your program with the new sprite and backdrop.
+Test your program with the new sprite and backdrop.

 --- /task ---